lara-maleen/Corner_Rise/README.md

 Usage:
 You are free to use, adapt, and share this repository for non-commercial purposes, provided proper credit is given.
 Please cite the following manuscript when using these data or scripts in your work:

-Beckmann, L.M., Eveborn, L., Kenchington, E., & Waller, R.G.
-(2026).
-Hotspots Beyond Borders: Quantitative Assessment of Vulnerable Marine Ecosystems on the Corner Rise Seamounts with Implications for Conservation Planning.
-Frontiers in Marine Science (manuscript under review).
+Beckmann LM, Eveborn L, Kenchington E and Waller RG (2026) Hotspots beyond borders: quantitative assessment of Vulnerable Marine Ecosystems on the Corner Rise seamounts with implications for conservation planning.
+Front.
+Mar.
+Sci.
+13:1752067. doi: 10.3389/fmars.2026.1752067

 Contact:
 Lara Maleen Beckmann -